Naalu/ThermogramForge/README.md

 pip install -e .
 ```

+## Project Configuration

+This project uses:

+- `pyproject.toml` as the primary configuration file for Python tools and dependencies
+- `.editorconfig` for editor-specific settings
+- `.lintr` for R-specific linting configurations (used with R integration code)

+Requirements files (`requirements.txt` and `requirements-dev.txt`) are generated from `pyproject.toml`
+using the script at `scripts/generate_requirements.py`.

 ### Installation with R Integration (Recommended)

 For optimal baseline subtraction that precisely matches the original R implementation's behavior: